IRS Extends ACA Deadline for Employers to Furnish Forms to Employees and on Good-Faith Transition Relief for 2019

-- On Nov.
-29, 2018, the IRS issued a notice extending the deadlines for certain entities to furnish forms 1095-C or 1095-B to employees and covered individuals about the health insurance coverage offered to them.
+- On Dec.
+2, 2019, the IRS issued a notice extending the deadlines for certain entities to furnish forms 1095-C to employees and covered individuals about the health insurance coverage offered to them.

-On Nov.
-29, 2018, the Internal Revenue Service (IRS) issued a notice extending the deadlines for certain entities to furnish forms 1095-C or 1095-B to employees and covered individuals about the health insurance coverage offered to them.
-The notice also prolongs good-faith transition relief from penalties for incorrect and incomplete reporting on forms 1094-B, 1095-B, 1094-C, and 1095-C for the 2018 filing year.
+The Internal Revenue Service (IRS) issued a notice on Dec.
+2, 2019, that extended the deadlines for certain entities to furnish forms 1095-C to employees and covered individuals about the health insurance coverage offered to them.
+The notice also prolongs good-faith transition relief from penalties for incorrect and incomplete reporting requirements for the 2019 filing year.

 ALEs must report the health insurance coverage information they offered on a Form 1095-C for each full-time employee.
 These forms are all filed with a transmittal Form 1094-C. Additionally, ALEs that sponsor self-insured health plans report health coverage information for each individual enrolled on a Form 1095-C. This includes the employee, employee’s family members, and non-employees.
 They have the option to report health coverage information for non-employees such as retired employees on a Form 1095-B, which are filed with the transmittal Form 1094-B. Non-ALEs that sponsor self-insured health plans report coverage information on 1095-B, not 1095-C.

 Here are the key points for employers:

 - The due date for furnishing 2019 Form 1095-C is extended from Jan.
 31, 2020, to March 2, 2020.

 - Good-faith transition relief from penalties under sections 6721 and 6722 for incorrect or incomplete information reporting on the returns is extended to the 2019 tax filing year.

 - The provision regarding automatic extensions for filing information returns remains available via Form 8809.